This post may contain affiliate links. Please read our disclosure policy.

 - 2 teaspoons vanilla

-- Place the cashews in a jar (I use a 2 cup Mason jar) and cover them with hot water.
+- Place the cashews in a glass jar and cover them with hot water.
 Let them soak for 30 minutes.2 cups raw cashews

-- Place the blended cashews into your fridge and let them cool completely, about 1 hour.
+- Place the blended cashews into your fridge and let them cool completely, for about 1 hour.

 - Pour the blended cashews into your ice cream maker and process according to manufacturers directions.